 Colleges and universities must be eligible and meet the criteria set forth by SACSCOC's standards to receive accreditation.
-They must meet the prerequisites and then submit an application.
+They must meet the prerequisites, provide the necessary documentation, and apply.

 To be eligible for SACS accreditation, a higher-education institution must be degree-granting and located in one of the following states in the U.S.:

 - North Carolina

 The association also evaluates U.S. schools located in Latin America.

 In addition, the institution needs to comply with the standards noted in the Principles of Accreditation: Foundations for Quality Enhancement.
 In this resource, you can learn more about SACSCOC and its requirements.
 The SACSCOC Board of Trustees assesses each school and makes accreditation decisions using this document.